blakshmideepakr/Linear-Regression-Projects/README.md

 5. [Medical Cost Personal Datasets](https://www.kaggle.com/mirichoi0218/insurance)
    - Dataset: Medical cost and personal attributes
    - Objective: Analyze medical costs and predict expenses using Linear Regression.

-## Repository Structure

-- Each project has its own folder, containing dataset files and Jupyter Notebook files.
-- Detailed project descriptions and code can be found within each project's folder.
-- Open the Jupyter Notebook files to see the code, analysis, and visualizations.

 </p>